brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 ## Order of Operations
 1. [Preparing your Computer](##preparing-your-computer).
 Adds python 3.11 and all needed packages to your computer to do the deep neural network computer vision work.
-2. Annotate Images (This assumes you have images you want to work on)
+2. [Annotating Images](##annotating_images).
+(This assumes you have images you want to work on)
-3. Tile Images.
+3. [Tile Images](##tile_images).
 YoloV8 defaults to images 640 x 640 pixels but any size can be used.
 My images are much larger AND the fish I want to detect are relatively small.
 So I must break up my images into smaller sizes close to 640 x 640 to train my model.
-4. Train YoloV8  This is training the YoloV8 model to work on images and objects of interest (ooi's) that you care about.
+4. [Train YoloV8](##train-yolov8).
+This is training the YoloV8 model to work on images and objects of interest (ooi's) that you care about.
-5. Run Model.
+5. [Run Model]((##run-model).
 Using SAHI and YoloV8.txt to create geojson files that mark your objects of interest from a georeferenced image.
 SAHI cuts up your images into ~640 x 640 pixels, then applies your customized YoloV8 model to find your objects of interest.
-6. QGIS.
+6. [QGIS](##qgis).
 Import your images and corresponding geojson files for manual editing into QGIS to remove false positives and add false negatives.
-7. Run Geojson_to_Yolo_Darknet.py to convert QGIS geojson files into yolo darknet annotation sytle to reread into LabelImg or put back into step 4 to improve your yoloV8 model...yeah!!!
+7. [Convert georeferenced annotations back to Yolo format](##convert-georeferenced-annotations-back-to-yolo-format).
+Run Geojson_to_Yolo_Darknet.py to convert QGIS geojson files into yolo darknet annotation sytle to reread into LabelImg or put back into step 4 to improve your yoloV8 model...yeah!!!

 ## 1. Preparing Your Computer
 If you are a github stud, clone this repository, if not, just go to green "code" button and download the zip file and install it in your favored location on your computer, I chose to put it here.